zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

 ---
 layout: post
 author: Safoine El Khabich
-title:
-  CI/CT/CD ML pipelines with ZenML
-description:
+title: "All Continuous, All The Time: Pipeline Deployment Patterns with ZenML"
-  "Connecting model training pipelines to deploying models in production is regarded as a difficult milestone on the way to achieving Machine Learning operations maturity for an organization.
+description: "Connecting model training pipelines to deploying models in production is seen as a difficult milestone on the way to achieving MLOps maturity for an organization.
 ZenML rises to the challenge and introduces a novel approach to continuous model deployment that renders a smooth transition from experimentation to production."
 category: zenml
 tags: cicd mlops deployment seldon mlflow devops evergreen
 publish_date: May 11, 2022